32 Ways to Easily Make New Friends at Live Events (& how an introvert met 70 people in 12 hours)

 So what’s your favorite technique for meeting new people in the real world?
 Share in the comments!

 Here Are a Few More Connection Resources:

 1. We have a whole module on Building Your In-Person Community in our Connect With Anyone course.
-We plan to open the course to a small group of people in a few weeks.
-Get on the wait list here.
+We only open enrollment once or twice a year – get on the wait list here.

-2. My friends at Fizzle released a podcast last week on meeting new people and it’s spot on.
+2. My friends at Fizzle have a good podcast on meeting new people and it’s spot on.
 It inspired some of the ideas in this post.
 Very worth a listen.